muhammad-zain-shabbir/LLMs-and-Chatbots/basicChatbotbusinessreadme.md

 - Working hours

 The chatbot works without machine learning by combining **keyword matching** with **string similarity scoring** to determine the most relevant response.
+You can think of this project as a much smaller version of BERT being used and it has a lot of room for improvement.

 ---